Stock management and inventory control are they the same thing?

 - Personal Protective Equipment (PPE)

-Manage your business centrally from front to back with one single software system.
-Incorporating quantities of items as well as individual assets and equipment.
+Manage your business centrally from front to back with one single source of truth.
+Incorporating quantities of items as well as individual assets and equipment via a modularised solution.

 Why control MRO items?